Interview answer drill

 Switch/case pitfall

 All case clauses share one switch block unless you add braces.
+In production this shows up when reducers, parsers, or command handlers reuse the same variable name in multiple cases.
 With let/const, duplicate names across cases can throw errors unless each case is wrapped in its own block.

 JAVASCRIPT